Health Library

 Hypospadias

-Hypospadias is a common structural difference of the penis where the urethra (the tube that carries urine from the bladder to outside of the body) is on the underside rather than the tip of the penis.
-The opening can be located anywhere on the undersurface of the penis to the scrotum.
+Hypospadias is a common structural difference of the penis where the urethra (the tube that carries pee from the bladder to outside of the body) is on the underside rather than the tip of the penis.
+The opening can be located anywhere from the glans of the penis to the skin between the scrotum and anus.

 A condition called chordee is often seen with hypospadias.
 Chordee is a downward curve of the penis.
 This can occur with or without a hypospadias.